 Common Health Problems That Affect Greek Tortoise Growth

-Greek tortoises are generally hardy and can live for many years with proper care.
+Greek tortoises are generally hardy and can live for many years.
+Therefore, they are a perfect partner for pet reptiles!
 However, like all animals, they can still be susceptible to specific health problems that may affect their growth.
-Here are some common health issues that can affect the development of Greek tortoises you should know.
+Usually, without proper care, they tend to be prone to some diseases.
+Here are some things to watch out for that might slow down your tiny friend’s growth and overall health.

 Nutritional deficiencies